ispapp/ispapp-linux-client/README.md

 The project ispapp-linux-client is licensed per the GNU General Public License, version 2

 A copy is in the project directory, as a file named LICENSE

+# Roadmap

+We plan to create packages for various distributions targetting:

+* Servers
+* Virtualized Instances
+* IoT Devices
+* Desktops/Laptops
+* Raspberry Pi/Etc

+If you would like to be a package maintainer, please email andrew@ispapp.co